1973 Indianapolis 500: Swede Savage crash and death of Armando Teran

 On the 57th lap, Swede Savage made a pit stop.
 His car was filled with 70 USgal of methanol and fitted with a new right rear tire.
 On lap 59, Savage was in 2nd place, a few seconds behind race leader Al Unser.
 As Unser committed to a lap 59 pit stop ahead of him, Savage lost control of his car as he exited turn four.
 The car twitched back and forth, and then slid across to the inside of the track at nearly top speed.
 It hit the angled inside wall nearly head-on.
 The force of the impact, with the car carrying a full load of fuel in both tanks, caused the car to explode in a plume of flame.
 The force of the fuel exploding was so great that some structural rivets were blown rearward out of the car.
 The engine and transaxle tumbled end-over-end to the pit lane entrance while Savage, still strapped in his seat, was thrown back across the circuit.
 Savage came to rest adjacent to the outer retaining wall, fully conscious and completely exposed while he sat in a pool of flaming methanol fuel.
 The other cars on the track quickly stopped in turn four, as the track was completely blocked with debris and fire.
-A red flag stopped the race at 3:05 p.m..
+A now third red flag was displayed at the flag stand which stopped the race at 3:05 p.m..

 Track and safety crews immediately descended onto the crash scene to aid Savage.
 One fire truck, driven by fire/safety truck driver Jerry Flake, was signaled to head to the scene by Cleon Reynolds, the Chief of the Speedway Fire Department.
 Flake was stationed at the south end of the pits, and had to traverse the pit lane 'against traffic' to reach the Savage crash as quickly as possible.
 Driving a safety vehicle against the flow of racing and pit traffic was permissible in the USAC safety rules of 1973, and Reynolds' hand signal to Flake specifically instructed him to do exactly this.
 Flake reported "laying on the horn" and slow progress through the pit lane as people were in the way.